Prepare. Respect. Initiate. Do. Excel.

 - How do I know what bus to ride?

 Our website contains a link for bus route information.
 Buses drop off and pick up just north of the football field.

-Be sure to pay attention to your bus number when you board in the am.
+Be sure to pay attention to your bus number when you board in the morning.
 Students can only ride the bus to which they are assigned according to your address.
 All school rules and policies apply when riding the buses.

 - Do students have to wear an ID card?

 YES!
 ID's must be worn visibly during the school day.
 The first ID and lanyard are free.
 A $5 fee is charged to replace a lost card.
 Thank you for showing your PV PRIDE by wearing your school ID.

 - Can we have iPods and cell phones?

 Electronic devices are strongly discouraged unless they are used for educational purposes and approved by the teacher.
 Violations of our electronic policy will result in admin confiscations and parent pick up of device.

 Payments for class fees, club dues, yearbook, parking, athletics, etc. can be paid online.
 You can use a credit or debit card to pay via the Webstore.